sebjwallace/jass/README.md

   // other styles...
 }

-// if any buttons in the Massage '#body' need rounded corners too
+// if any buttons in the MessageBox '#body' need rounded corners too

 '#body': {
   '> button': {